 Eye Health Evaluation

+A truly comprehensive eye exam almost always includes eye dilation.
+This allows for a maximum amount of light to enter the eyeball, giving your eye doctor the best possible visibility during a variety of specific eye tests.
+Eye dilation is common during an eye exam after testing, such as preliminary testing of visual acuity, pressure testing, and any vision-correction measurements.
 Most eyecare professionals agree: eye dilation is a critical component of a comprehensive eye exam, and vital to the detection of symptoms of eye disease like macular degeneration, diabetic eye disease, glaucoma, cataracts and more.